KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ## How to setup your telegram bot

-To get your own telegram bot, please click on this link and follow the instructions: https://telegram.me/BotFather.
+To get your own telegram bot you will need a telegram account.
+Click on this link and follow the instructions to create your own bot: https://telegram.me/BotFather.

-It will look something like this
+It will look something like this:
 <p align="center">
       <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/telegram-bot-instructions.png" alt="telegram-bot-instructions">
 </p>